Fish That Start With U

-Browse all aquarium fish species with scientific names beginning with "U".
+Browse all aquarium fish species with common names beginning with "U".
 Each profile includes care requirements, water parameters, tank size recommendations, and compatibility information for freshwater, marine, and brackish species.

 Welcome to the species index for the letter 'U', where you'll discover a fascinating variety of fish including both popular community dwellers and unique rarities.
-Although our database currently doesn't feature any species starting with 'U', notable examples in the broader fishkeeping world include the Upside-Down Catfish (Synodontis nigriventris) and the Unicorn Tang (Naso unicornis).
+While we don't have any species starting with 'U' in our database right now, notable examples include the Upside-Down Catfish (Synodontis nigriventris) and the Unicorn Tang (Naso unicornis).
 This section highlights the diversity of the aquatic realm, showcasing both striking additions to your aquarium and historical species.

 Uaru (Triangle cichlid)